History to build on

 With the Bradford area's inevitable decline in the 1950s, Ryder Scott moved to Wichita Falls, TX, to design successful secondary recovery projects.
 In the late 1960s, Ryder Scott acquired Robert W. Harrison & Co., moved to Houston and transitioned from waterflood design to evaluation engineering.

-Today, Ryder Scott Petroleum Consultants bears little resemblance to the core-analysis laboratory of the 1930s.
+Today, Ryder Scott Company bears little resemblance to the core-analysis laboratory of the 1930s.

 However, the firm still retains the principles of its founders -- that oil and gas projects be evaluated and engineered to the highest professional and ethical standards.